losol/eventuras/apps/web/README.md

 ## Translations

 We use next-translate as our translation library, read about it at <https://github.com/aralroca/next-translate>.
-Instead of using `createTranslations('common')`, for instance, we have opted to go with `createuseTranslations()` and then access the label through `t('common:label')`.
+Instead of using `createTranslations('common')`, for instance, we have opted to go with `createTranslations()` and then access the label through `t('common:label')`.
 The reason is better portability with tools such as i18n-ally.

 ### i18n-ally